Aries: Efficient Testing of Deep Neural Networks via Labeling-Free Accuracy Estimation: Results Analysis

 \textbf{Effectiveness on data with distribution shift.} In real-world applications, software developers are more interested in the data that follow various data distributions since after the model has been deployed in the wild, the distribution of new unlabeled data is uncontrollable.
 Thus, we evaluate \textit{Aries} using the data that contain different data distributions.
-Table \ref{table:rq1_robustness} summarizes the results of the accuracy estimation on the 13 types of distribution shifted test sets.
-The same as the results of the preliminary study, we report all the three estimations here to analyze the contribution of each part.
-Overall, different from the results on the original test data, the $Acc_{new}$ is closer to the real accuracy in most cases (42 out of 52) than $Acc_{1}$ and $Acc_{2}$.
-On average, compared to the real accuracy, the difference of estimated accuracy $Acc_{new}$ ranges from 0.03\% to 2.60\% across all the datasets and models.
-And for each models, the average $Difference_{new}$ is smaller than 1\% (0.52\%, 0.91\%, 0.27\%, and 0.85\% for ResNet20, VGG16, ResNet101, and DenseNet121).
+Table~\ref{table:rq1_robustness} summarizes the results of the accuracy estimation on the 13 types of distribution-shifted test sets.
+The same to the results of the preliminary study, we report all three estimations here to analyze the contribution of each part.
+Overall, different from the results on the original test data, the $Acc_{Aries}$ is closer to the real accuracy in most cases (42 out of 52) than $Acc_{bucket}$ and $Acc_{confident}$.
+On average, compared to the real accuracy, the difference of estimated accuracy $Acc_{Aries}$ ranges from 0.03\% to 2.60\% across all the datasets and models.
+And for each models, the average difference of $Acc_{Aries}$ is smaller than 1\% (0.52\%, 0.91\%, 0.27\%, and 0.85\% for ResNet20, VGG16, ResNet101, and DenseNet121).
 Surprisingly, for Tiny-ImageNet, ResNet101, which has the most complex model architecture among all the models we considered, all the estimated biases are smaller than 0.59\%.
-This is different from the common sense that proposed methods usually perform well on simple tasks but become worse on complex tasks.
-However, our technique is flexible and still effective on complex datasets and models.
+This means, our technique is flexible and still effective on challenging datasets and models.